superfliege/pi-midi-velocity-curve-changer/README.md

 This little python script will adjust the midi velocity curve from your keyboard to fix velocity issues if your keyboard does not handle the velocity well.
 Setup is like: Keyboard -> USB -> Rasbperry PI -> USB to Midi -> Midi In from your Synthesizer / MPC.

+I had the following problem:
+I have a Native Instruments KOMPLETE KONTROL A49 keyboard and an MPC ONE.
+Although I think the keyboard is pretty good, it has a terrible velocity curve which unfortunately is not standalone.
+I still have an old Raspberry Pi lying around and a USB-to-Midi adapter.
+With this Python script it was possible to put the Raspberry Pi between the keyboard and the MPC one to function as a “velocity adjuster”.

 You also need:

 1. USB Keyboard